irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 Ghidra SLEIGH
 =============

-Ghidra supports for disassembling diffrent architecture is based on a DSL called SLEIGH, every architecture that ghidra supports has a corresponding processor module[2] which is primarily SLEIGH code and a bit of XML as glue.
+Ghidra supports for disassembling different architecture is based on a DSL called SLEIGH, every architecture that Ghidra supports has a corresponding processor module[2] which is primarily SLEIGH code and a bit of XML as glue.

 Documentation is available in the Ghidra repository, and we have made a copy available [here](/public/languages/)